SwissLife-OSS/mongo-extensions/README.md

 }
 ```

-To configure the Collections of your MongoDB database, create a class with the interface ```IMongoCollectionConfiguration<TDocument>``` and
+To configure a collection of your MongoDB database, create a class with the interface ```IMongoCollectionConfiguration<TDocument>``` and
-register it in the MongoDatabaseBuilder ```.ConfigureCollection(new TagCollectionConfiguration())```.
-Configure the collection settings via the injected MongoCollectionBuilder.
+register it in the MongoDatabaseBuilder ```.ConfigureCollection(new TagCollectionConfiguration())``` of your MongoDbContext.
+Configure the collection settings via the injected MongoCollectionBuilder...

 ```csharp
 public class TagCollectionConfiguration : IMongoCollectionConfiguration<Tag>